 Automotive Service (ASSET)

-Automotive Service (ASSET) is an associate’s degree program to prepare individuals for service and repair positions in automobile dealerships and independent garages.
-The program consists of a well-balanced group of courses designed to provide students with the job competencies and skills required for entry-level employment.
-Students are required to complete 71 credit hours in core, cognate and General Education courses.
-In addition, students are required to participate in cooperative education at local automobile repair facilities.
+Prepares individuals for service and repair positions in automobile dealerships and independent garages.
+Courses provide successful students with the job competencies and skills required for entry-level employment.
+In addition to completing core, support, and General Education credits, students are required to participate in cooperative education at local automobile repair facilities.

 The Automotive Service (ASSET) program is fully certified by the National Institute for Automotive Service Excellence (ASE), the National Automotive Technicians Education Foundation (NATEF) Board and is fully accredited in all Ford Motor Company STST credentialing areas.
 NATEF, 101 Blue Seal Drive, S.E., Suite 101, Leesburg, VA 20175.
 Phone: 703-669-6650, www.natef.org.